Bariest/speech_recognition/README.md

-# [Note] This branch has some modifications to make it work on the Generic board, ESP32-S3-Devkit-C and INMP441 mems microphone.
+# This branch has some modifications to make it work on the Generic board, ESP32-S3-Devkit-C and INMP441 mems microphone.

 ## Quick Start with ESP-Skainet for Generic ESP32-S3 DevKit-C

 ### Pre-requisite